nathangrove/serverless/README.md

 - Scales easily

 ### Cons
-- More data trasnfer (each call has to post the code to run)
+- More data transfer (each call has to post the code to run)
 - Encryption and Decryption consume processing cycles